Mamankam: Vellattiri as Rakshapurusha (Great Protector)

 When the influence of the Perumal increased in course of time, they refused to abdicate after 12 years, and the practice of fighting for the crown by warriors, at Tirunavaya, came in vogue.
 The Perumal of Cranganore attended the Great Feast as before, but, instead of abdicating the crown in the presence of Brahmins, he seated himself in a tent pitched for him at Tirunavaya, strongly guarded by a body of spearmen and lancers.
 The candidate of the kingship was to force his way through this warriors and to kill the Perumal.
 Theoretically, he who succeeded in thus killing the Perumal was immediately proclaimed and crowned Perumal for the next term of 12 years.
 If no one succeeded in killing the Perumal he was to reign for another 12 years.
 The last Perumal, now identified by historians as Cheraman Rama Varma Kulasekhara (ruled c.
 1089-1124 CE), is said to have ruled for 36 years by surviving three Mamankams at Tirunavaya.

-The last Chera Perumal Rama Kulasekhara conferred the chief of Valluvanatu the "right" to conduct the Mamankam fair as the Rakshapurusha.
+The last Chera Perumal Rama Kulasekhara conferred the chief of Valluvanatu the "right" to conduct the Mamankam fair as the Rakshapurusha - the Great Protector with 10,000 Nair warriors.
 The Perumal also assigned to him, the Tirumandhamkunnattu Bhagavati, sacred to the Brahmins of Chovvaram, as his guardian deity.
 It was also Tirunavaya that the Chera Perumal of Cranganore is supposed to have made his partition of Kerala.